MickCoelho/react-isomorphic/README.md

 - Watch source files and trigger compilation as required (for both JS and CSS).
 - Deploy your project to a nodeJS server.

-A basic demo is available here http://iso-react.jit.su/
+A basic demo (using material-ui as well) is available here http://iso-react.jit.su/

 ## Perfomance improvements